-Harvard plans to make video and audio recordings of Computer Science 50 (CS50) lectures, sections, office hours, seminars, and other events and activities related to CS50, with the aims of making the content of the course more widely available and contributing to public understanding of innovative learning (the "Projects").
-The recordings, or edited versions of them, may be made available to other Harvard students, to students at other educational institutions, and to the broader public via edX, the Internet, television, theatrical distribution, DVD, or other means.
-It is also possible that the recordings may be used to make other derivative works in the future.
-Students may elect not to appear in video used in the Projects and may still participate fully in CS50.
+Harvard plans to record audio, photos, and video of Computer Science 50 (CS50) lectures, sections, office hours, seminars, and other events and activities related to CS50 (the "Recordings"), with the aims of making the content of the course more widely available and contributing to public understanding of innovative learning (the "Projects").
+The Recordings, or edited versions of them, may be made available to other Harvard students, to students at other educational institutions, and to the broader public via edX, the Internet, television, theatrical distribution, digital media, or other means.
+It is also possible that the Recordings may be used to make other derivative works in the future.
+Students may elect not to appear in photos and video used in the Projects and may still participate fully in CS50.